HTTPArchive/almanac.httparchive.org/src/content/en/2020/resource-hints.md

 We saw only 19.67% of pages passing Lighthouse's "[Preconnect to required origins](https://web.dev/uses-rel-preconnect/)" audit, creating a large opportunity for thousands of websites to start using `preconnect` or `dns-prefetch` to establish early connections to important third-party origins.

 {{ figure_markup(
-  caption="Pages that pass the preload Lighthouse audit", content="84.6%", classes="big-number",
+  caption="Pages that pass the `preload` Lighthouse audit.", content="84.6%", classes="big-number",
   sheets_gid="1047875076",